 I suggest this private city tour of Genoa as it allows you to discover the city’s highlights accompanied by a local guide at a reasonable cost.
 This is particularly suitable for those making their first visit.

 On a city tour, you’ll encounter some of the city’s most significant landmarks and attractions, including the historic Via Garibaldi, the elegant Fountain of Neptune, and the impressive San Lorenzo Cathedral.

 Alternatively, you might fancy taking a food tour to understand local culture through their gastronomy.
-Food tours are gaining popularity, and having experienced a few during my time as a travel blogger, I would highly endorse this type of tour.
+Food tours are gaining popularity, and having experienced a few during my time as a travel blogger, I would highly recommend this type of tour.

 What to Expect in Genoa

 Pandolce Genovese: Also known as Genoa cake, this is a sweet bread traditionally prepared during the Christmas period.
 It’s studded with raisins, candied peel and pine nuts, and flavoured with fennel seeds, giving it a unique and distinct taste.
 The texture is light and crumbly, making it a nice treat to enjoy with a cup of coffee.

 Panettone: A classic Italian Christmas cake originating from Milan, panettone has found its way into the hearts and kitchens of Genoans during the festive season.
 It’s a tall, dome-shaped sweet bread filled with dried fruit and has a light, fluffy texture that almost melts in your mouth.